cse364-unist/projects-group8/README.md

 # Feature2 : ChatGptModerator
 > **Important Note**
 > You should reset all the database and server before testing this feature.
-> due to the testing (such as report jacoco), our database will make testing entity.
-So the testing response id can vary. (shifted by testing command)
 > You can follow the following steps:
 >
 > 1. Close the server